KittenOnFire/BOINC/README.md

 Script à destination de l'AF.

-Just a small script tro auto install and configure BOINC client.
+Just a small script to auto install and configure BOINC client.